-As a salesperson in the enterprise learning industry, a critical responsibility of mine is to obtain the necessary information from a client in order to appropriately scope a solution.
+As a custom learning solutions partner, one of our critical responsibilities is to obtain the necessary information from a client in order to appropriately scope a solution.
 Many times the client won’t have all of the answers, in which case it is even more important to find them.
-As a professional services firm, our primary focus is to provide value to our clients, and educating them on important questions that need to be answered is a great way to start.
+Our primary focus is to provide value to our clients, and educating them on important questions that need to be answered is a great way to start.

-Here is a list of questions that I believe must be answered, hopefully before creating a proposal, definitely before starting the project:
+Here is a quick list of needs assessment questions that must be answered before starting any learning project:

 1. What is the business problem that you are trying to solve?

 All too often, training programs are developed just for training’s sake, just to check the training box.
 There must be a clear business objective that a training program is attempting to solve.
 If the business need isn’t there, the program shouldn’t be either.